Indian Education-National Activities

 Who Participated in the NIES?

-Based on the 2015 NIES – A Closer Look publication, composite results found that:
+Based on the 2015 NIES – A Closer Look publication (released in May 2019), composite results found that:

 - Between 25–30 percent of AI/AN students are very interested in reading about cultures;

 - AI/AN students are engaged in their schoolwork;

 - AI/AN eighth-graders expect their academic efforts to positively affect their future;

 - About one-half of AI/AN students reported never being exposed to their Native languages; and

 - Sixteen percent of AI/AN eighth-graders report having a lot of cultural knowledge.

 - AI/AN fourth-graders who indicated they were exposed to their Native languages “often” were more likely to express a high level of interest in reading about cultures compared to their peers who said they were exposed to their Native languages to a lesser degree.